 8. Notification summaries

-Google Pixel devices are getting the Notification Summaries feature, and One UI 8.5 could follow suit on Samsung devices.
-Although the feature is not live in One UI 8.5 Beta, it may soon roll out as the update expands to more Samsung smartphones.
+Google Pixel devices are getting the Notification Summaries feature, and One UI 8.5 follows suit on Samsung devices.
+The feature is now live in One UI 8.5 on Galaxy S26 series, and will expand to more One UI 8.5 supported phones.

 For starters, the feature will use Gemini Nano to summarise notifications and text messages from apps.
 It could help convey a summary of everything that's going on in a chat or a notification from an app.
 This way, users won't have to expand the notification to know what's going on and minimise interactions with their devices.

 And that's everything you need to know about One UI 8.5.
-All in all, One UI 8.5 is shaping up to be far more than just a mid-cycle update.
-With Gemini Nano features and lots of user interface changes across system UI and apps, it's easily a bigger update than One UI 8.
+All in all, One UI 8.5 is a mild but still a crucial update that will definitely improve the overall experience.
+With Gemini Nano features and lots of user interface changes across system UI and apps, it brings new aesthetics and refreshes the design.